 Research

-AI-native economic research.
+AI-native economic research

-Using AI as a primary method to ask economic and competition-law questions that were previously infeasible at scale.
+Using AI as a primary method to ask economic and competition-law questions that were previously infeasible at scale

 Method

-AI-powered analysis of legal corpora — turning regulatory text into research-grade economic evidence.
+AI-powered analysis of legal corpora — turning regulatory text into research-grade economic evidence

-The signature method pairs three things:
+The method pairs three things:

 1. 01